Vicuña wool: Extraction and processing

 The Incas herded vicuñas by the tens of thousands into pens, sheared the wool for the exclusive use of high nobles, and then released the animals.
-In the 20th century vicuñas were hunted for their fur, so that the population declined and was put under wild life protection.
+In the 20th century, vicuñas were hunted for their fur, so that the population declined to about 8,000 animals and was put under wild life protection.
 Vicuñas were listed in CITES appendix I until 1994, when conservation efforts had led to a partial restoration of the population and vicuñas were listed in appendix II.
 Nowadays vicuñas are a protected species.
-In Peru, Chile, Bolivia and Argentina they are kept free-ranging in national parks for commercial use, and more rarely in extensive enclosures (especially in Argentina).
-In Peru, three companies were licensed in 1994 to harvest vicuña wool legally: Loro Piana, Agnona and Incalpaca TPX.
-In 2009, 5500 to 6000 kilograms of vicuña wool were harvested worldwide.
+In Peru, Chile, Bolivia and Argentina, they are kept free-ranging in national parks for commercial use, and more rarely in extensive enclosures (especially in Argentina).
+In Peru, three companies were licensed in 1994 to harvest vicuña wool legally: Loro Piana, Agnona, and Incalpaca TPX.
+In 2009, 5,500 to 6,000 kilograms of vicuña wool were harvested worldwide.
 The hair of the vicuña is used to make a variety of products.